-Semester(s): 2 Prerequisite: First course of a JROTC
+Semester(s): 2 Prerequisite: First course of a JROTC program Grade Level(s): 10, 11, 12

 Naval Science II includes ongoing instruction in leadership theory, career planning, citizenship in the United States and other countries, and maritime history from 1815 through 1930.
 Furthermore, cadets are introduced to oceanography, navigation fundamentals, and naval weapons.
-Cadets will gain proficiency in basic individual, squad, and company close-order drill, commands and ceremonies, rotation of command, physical fitness training, regular personnel inspections, and parade in company review.
+Cadets gain proficiency in basic individual, squad, and company close-order drill, commands and ceremonies, rotation of command, physical fitness training, regular personnel inspections, and parade in company review.

-83873S1/83873S2 Naval Science III (N-JROTC)
+Naval Science III (N-JROTC) Semester(s): 2

-Semester(s): 2 Prerequisite: First two courses of a
+Prerequisite: First two courses of a JROTC program Grade Level(s): 11, 12

-JROTC program Grade Level(s): 11, 12 Naval Science III focuses on leadership and discipline, international law, national strategy, and maritime history from 1930 to the present.
+Naval Science III focuses on leadership and discipline, international law, national strategy, and maritime history from 1930 to the present.
 Cadets are introduced to meteorology, astronomy, and basic electricity.
-Activities in drill, command and ceremonies will continue.
+Activities in drill, command, and ceremonies are continued.

-83883S1/83883S2 Naval Science IV (N-JROTC)
+Naval Science IV (N-JROTC)